Discretionary Fiscal Policy

 There are two types of discretionary fiscal policy.
 The first is expansionary fiscal policy.
 It’s when the federal government increases spending or decreases taxes.
 When spending is increased, it creates jobs.
 It happens directly through public works programs or indirectly through contractors.
 Spending on public works construction is one of the four best ways to create jobs.

 When the government cuts taxes, it puts money directly into the pockets of business and families.
 They have more money to spend.
 This also boosts demand and drives growth.
 When spending and tax cuts are done at the same time, it puts the pedal to the metal.
-That's why the Economic Stimulus Act ended the Great Recession in just a few months.
+That's why the American Recovery and Reinvestment Act ended the Great Recession in just a few months.
 It used a combination of public works, tax cuts, and unemployment benefits to save or create 640,000 jobs between March and October 2009.
 Studies show that unemployment benefits are the best stimulus.

 Expansionary fiscal policy creates a budget deficit.
 This is one of its downsides.
 It’s because the government spends more than it receives in taxes.
 Often there’s no penalty until the debt-to-GDP ratio nears 100%.
 At that point, investors start to worry the government won't repay its sovereign debt.
 They won’t be as eager to buy U.S. Treasurys or other sovereign debt.
 They will demand higher interest rates.
 This makes the debt even more expensive to pay back.
 It can create a downward spiral.
 For example, look at the Greek debt crisis.